 Imagine someone sending a “selfie” to a friend through a text message or a social media platform, showcasing a new product they just bought.
 In the past, and currently in most cases, if the friend on the receiving end wants to find and purchase that same product, they would have to identify and find the vendor, go to their website, find that specific product and then go through the order placing process.

 Now imagine the recipient of that message being able to simply click on the received image and be taken to the product description page of that product, from where they can virtually try on that product and seamlessly place an order through a single click payment system.
-The concept of contextual commerce is already possible today and will continue to be adopted throughout the industry, with additional capabilities added as technology advances.
+This is already possible today and will continue to be adopted throughout the industry.

 #5 Artificial Intelligence (AI)